iterative/cml.dev/content/docs/start/bitbucket.md

 # Get Started with CML on Bitbucket

-Here, we'll walk through a tutorial to start using CML.
-For simplicity, we'll show the demo in Bitbucket Pipelines, but instructions are pretty similar for all the supported CI systems.
+Here, we'll walk through a tutorial to start using CML with Bitbucket Pipelines.

 1. Fork our
    [example project repository](https://bitbucket.org/iterative-ai/example-cml).